 Dear Campus Community,

-The Zondervan Library staff want to continue to support our faculty and students through this unusual change of venue and calendar as we move to remote learning for a time.
-Many of the Zondervan Library resources are available online, and we intend to be available personally through email, phone, and a new Chat service during the upcoming days.
-We want to outline resources that are available and how you can access them, as well as how to reach us and whom, exactly, to contact with specific support needs.
+The Zondervan Library staff want to continue to support our faculty and students through this semester as we navigate different forms of course and content delivery.
+Many of the Zondervan Library resources are available online, and we intend to be available personally through email, phone, and a new Chat service throughout the semester.
+On this page, we outline resources that are available and how you can access them, as well as how to reach us and whom, exactly, to contact with specific support needs.
 We are here and will continue to support your research and information literacy needs as best we can.

 Online Resources (A-Z Databases List)